California Grand Casino: Games

 The California Grand Casino offers Texas hold 'em poker games.
 The poker games all feature three blinds, meaning that the player on the button also posts a blind bet.
 This leads to more players seeing the flop and more action in the games.
-The Casino has a number of poker jackpots and prizes with more than $27 million in jackpots paid to players.
+The Casino has a number of poker jackpots and prizes with more than $30 million in jackpots paid to players.

-The California Grand Casino also has Hot Action Blackjack, Baccarat, Three Card Poker, and Pai Gow Poker games.
-In California, the casino does not bank the games, so these games are played with a rotating dealer position so every player has the chance to play the dealer hand and wager against the other players, but the casino dealer still does the actual dealing and settling of all wagers.
+The California Grand Casino also has Hot Action Blackjack, EZ Baccarat, Three Card Poker, Face Up Pai Gow Poker and Pai Gow Poker with a fully wild joker.
+In California, the casino does not bank the games.
+These games are played with a rotating dealer position so every player has the chance to wager against the other players, but the casino dealer still does the actual dealing and settling of all wagers.